 Skiing has always been very important to Patrick’s family.
 His mom, Mary Anne, grew up skiing and has made sure it was part of her family’s life.
 For Patrick’s family, hitting the slopes was not just about exercise; it was also about participating together in a favorite family activity.
 With FOSAS’s support and Patrick’s love for skiing, he now has the opportunity to be included with his family.
 One of Mary Anne’s favorite memories is skiing with Patrick, and her 83 year-old Dad.
 “It was really special to have three generations of skiers out on the hill together enjoying a sport that they all loved.”

 Safety is always a first priority on the slopes but Mary Anne identified another aspect that is almost as important.
 “Patrick’s ski instructors guide Patrick’s bi-ski like he is 25 and able bodied.
 Instead of slowly traversing the hill like one might expect, he flies down the slopes with the wind in his face.
 Although Patrick doesn’t communicate by speaking, he expresses himself through his facial expressions, laughter, and by singing songs.
-While riding up on the Gondola, Patrick would always hum and sing the same song.
-Matt, Patrick’s instructor, figured out that he was singing “Take me to the Place I Love”.
+While riding up on the Gondola, Patrick would always hum and sing the same song, “Take me to the Place I Love”.
 It is clear to everyone who has skied with Patrick or met up with him on the mountain that he loves it.”

 FOSAS programs don’t just provide the equipment, know how, and resources to get Patrick on the slopes, the organization also creates a great community that Patrick and his family love to be a part of.
-Matt Lindemer, who has been Patrick’s ski instructor for many years, has become a great friend.
 Mary Anne notes, “Having a ski buddy with you on the hill always makes it more fun.
 Many skiers know Patrick and can easily spot him in his bright green jacket.
 I love how people always come up to say hello and ask questions about the bi ski.”

 Patrick’s athletic skills have improved greatly over the years.
 Skiing requires that he work on his balance and reflexes.
 Just holding up his head with the helmet helps strengthen his muscles.
 Patrick has even learned to turn his head back and forth when he wants to turn.